 This portion of the examination begins with "orientation" and starts with simple questions.
-Ask the individual his name, current location, the approximate time and reason for being there.
-These four questions are often referred to by the description, "Person, place, time and event," and are written as alert and oriented (A&O) x 4 when the individual answers each question appropriately.
-If questions are answered incorrectly, note what was asked and the response.
+Ask the individual his name, current location, approximate time and reason for being there.
+These four questions are often referred to by the description "person, place, time, and event" and are written as "alert and orientated (A&O) x 4" when the individual answers each question appropriately.
+In the event that questions are answered incorrectly, note what was asked and the response.

-Record the level of consciousness the injured person exhibits during the assessment by using the following terms, as discussed in Chapter 10.
+The level of consciousness the injured person is exhibiting should be recorded during the assessment, using the terms